palmergs/dice-nom/README.md

 # Dice::nom

 Another dice generator to turn text representation of dice rolls into generators.
+Features a dice struct that represents the physical dice that would be rolled to get a given value.
 The command line interface includes many common operators; exploding dice, target numbers, success levels, etc..

 ## Dice Operators